-Fracture of anterior natural teeth due to trauma can be a very stressful situation in everyday clinical practice.
+Fractured central incisors due to trauma can be a very stressful situation to restore in everyday clinical practice.
 Young patients are sometimes difficult to handle, and require fast and simple treatment solutions.

 If possible, fragment reattachment can provide very good long-term results.
 In case of missing fragment, composite resin restoration should be the first choice due to its minimally invasive nature.

 This young female patient presented at my office in an emergency appointment after a bike accident.
 Both of her upper central incisors were fractured.
 The fragments were not present, so I decided to schedule the patient for a sufficient appointment for restoration with direct composite resin.

 Initial situation.
 The fracture extended in the dentine, but without pulp exposure.

 Right lateral view of the initial situation.

 Left lateral view of the initial situation.
 Some cracks in enamel are visible.
 It was discussed with the patient, that she was not concerned about the appearance of these cracks.
 Also, the incisal translucent areas are obvious on this image.
 We need to replicate this translucency in our composite restorations.